BuildStormTechnologies/stm32_bootloader_library/README.md

     10. logs disable                    // Disable device logs
     11. help                            // Show supported
   ````
+  4. Testing Bootloader
+     * The bootloader binary is available in *.\binaries* folder and same is hardcoded in the CLI tool.
+For flashing the bootloader, user need not provide the path.
+      * For testing, two application binaries are available in *.\binaries* folder.
+The required application binary file path has to be provided for flashing the application.
+CLI also allows to flash the custom application by providing the absolute path to the below commands.
+    * *flash all <application file path>*  This will flash the bootloader from .\binaries\bootloader.bin and application from the specified path.
+    * *flash app <application file path>* This will only flash the application from the specified path.

+  5. Flash Bootloader and Application
+     * Flash both bootloader and application using the flash all command as shown below.
+    flash all .\binaries\application_v200.bin
+     * CLI will takes care of flashing the bootloader and application one after the other.
+     * After successful update of the firmware, device will print the versions numbers.
+Notice the version number and LED pattern.

   <!-- Custom Application example -->
 ## Custom Application Example